Local

 To combat this tragedy, we provide daily, nutrient-enriched snacks in schools for the students.
 The students receive Incaparina, a vitamin-packed, calorie-dense drink that is popular among parents to buy for their children when they can afford it.
 Not only does this snack fight malnutrition and hunger, but also it incentivizes students to never miss a day of school.
 Moreover, we pay students’ mothers to prepare the drink daily, which supplies extra funds for families and provides women with an independent income.

-Currently, we provide school snacks for 179 students in two elementary schools.
-As our newest program and one of our most popular, we are excited to keep expanding to give daily school snacks to as many students as possible.
+Currently, we provide school snacks for every student in the 6 villages we support, over 860 students in six elementary schools, two middle schools, and two high schools.
+As our newest program and one of our most popular, we are thrilled that we have been able to quickly expand the program to give daily school snacks to as many students as possible thanks to the generous support of our donors!
 You can help by sponsoring a student’s daily snack which costs just $6 a month.
 When you sponsor a student’s snacks, you become a LEAP Champion and will receive regular updates on your supported student as they progress in their studies.

 [1] Guatemala’s Ministry of Education, General Office of Evaluation and Educational Research (DIGEDUCA), Informe departamental y municipal de primaria, 2014. https://www.thedialogue.org/wp-content/uploads/2017/02/Educational-Challenges-in-Guatemala-and-Consequences-for-Human-Capital-and-Development-1.pdf